nervosnetwork/rfcs/rfcs/0003-contract/main.md

 ![](assets/current-flow.png "Current Flow")

-1. Existing UTXOs, also known as `Cells` in CKB, has a data field as well as data/owner locks.
+1. Existing Cells have data field as well as data/owner locks.
 For space consideration, each lock here only consists of a single lock script hash.
-2. In a transaction, an input would reference a UTXO with the actual unlock script(whose hash should match the lock script hash in UTXO) and unlock script data.
+2. In a transaction, an input would reference a Cell with unlock witness data, which includes the actual unlock script(whose hash should match the lock script hash in Cell), and unlock script data.
 When we execute the script together with the data on CKB VM, it should return success.
-3. The output of the transaction is also a UTXO(if there is one), which will also contain data field and data/owner locks.
+3. The output of the transaction is also a Cell(if there is one), which will also contain data field and data/owner locks.
 Existing or new unlock script hash could be used here in each lock.

 ## Concepts